 It was rededicated as such on 18 May 2013 in a service conducted in the Cathedral by The Dean of Exeter, The Very Revd Jonathan Draper, assisted by our Association Chaplain, The Revd Canon Ray Jones.
 The event was attended by our Patron, HRH The Duke of Kent and many Association members.

 In Sherborne Abbey the colours of the Dorset Regiment are laid-up in the north aisle and the ambulatory, which forms our second Regimental Chapel, dedicated to The Dorset Regiment.

 A monthly Remembering The Fallen ceremony is conducted in the Chapel at 11.00 a.m. on the third Friday of each month, during which a member of the Association reads out the names of one page of each of the two Dorset Regiment Books of Remembrance, and the Sherborne Book of Remembrance.
 Anyone is welcome to attend this short service.

-The Association Branches, and indeed the whole Regimental Association membership, provide a useful conduit for recruiting for the Regular and Territorial Army battalions of The Rifles, and the Army Cadet Force in Devon and Dorset.
+The Association Branches, and indeed the whole Regimental Association membership, provide a useful conduit for recruiting for the Regular andl Army Reserve battalions of The Rifles, and the Army Cadet Force in Devon and Dorset.

 (Revised 31 May 2012)